 7.1.
 Investigative contact

-If you are contacted by a representative from an external organization (District Attorney's Office, FBI, GBI, private security firm, etc.) who is conducting an investigation of an alleged violation involving East Georgia State College computing and networking resources, immediately inform the college's Vice President for Information Technology and the College's President and/or Vice President for Academic Affairs.
+If you are contacted by a representative from an external organization (District Attorney's Office, FBI, GBI, private security firm, etc.) who is conducting an investigation of an alleged violation involving East Georgia State College computing and networking resources, immediately inform the college's Vice President for Information Technology and the College's President and/or Vice President for Academic and Student Affairs.
 Refer the requesting agency to the College's Vice President for Information Technology who will provide guidance regarding the appropriate actions to be taken.

 7.2.
 Responding to security and abuse incidents